Lunazera/VNyan-Tracking-Smoothing/README.md

-# LZ's VNyan Eyebone Smoothing 👀
+# VNyan Tracking Smoothing 👀
-Applies smoothing to your eyebones!
-Can help with reducing jittering from your face tracking.
+Applies smoothing to your eyes and head tracking!
+This can help with reducing jittering from your face tracking.
-Just put in the amount of smoothing you want and hit apply.
-You might need to try different values to find what works for you.
-Just know that the higher you set this, the less eye movement you will get overall.
+Set the base tracking speed and an acceleration.
+The acceleration will speed up your model's movement when you are making large movements.
+That way, you can have a lot of smoothing applied and now have your model slow down completely.
+You can set whether you want this to apply to only your eyes or your body (head, neck, chest, hips, and spine).

 ![image of plugin window](https://github.com/Lunazera/VNyan-Eye-Smoothing/blob/main/example.png)